 While highly regarded for its crystal clear water and abundance of marine life, Gili Air’s scenery is even just as beautiful.
 From the eastern shore of Gili Air, you can watch the captivating sunrise over Mount Rinjani volcano (on neighboring Lombok).
 It is most definitely a romantic getaway!
 With Islander’s private boat tour, you can explore the untouched nature of Gili Air (recommended 1-2 days trip).
 Otherwise, you can reach Gili Air from Lombok in less than 10 minutes by boat.

-If you get to Gili Air first, you would think that it is the ideal location for a romantic escape.
+If you get to Gili Air first, you think it is the ideal location for a romantic escape.
 Well, until you see what Gili Meno has on offer.
 Being the smallest of all three islands in the Gili setup, it is also the quietest.
-However, that does not stop it from having the best beaches of the bunch, which counts for something.
+However, that does not stop it from having the best beaches of the bunch where snorkeling from the beach is so tempting due to vibrant coral reefs within easy reach.
 While Gili Air features a blend of the other two Gili islands, Gili Meno is just in a class of its own.